 These two terms capture the best of everything you should learn and be as a soldier, a mom, and an academic.
 They mean valor and mercy – two things that Hannah aspires to every day.
 While they are unfamiliar terms in our everyday vocabulary, the word chayil was used in ancient war hymns to describe mighty men in battle and lady wisdom in her unattainable excellence.
 The word hhessed captures the English words mercy, kindness, and enduring love.
 At the end of her life, Hannah hopes that her work and relationships with others are defined by valor and kindness, might and mercy, excellence and enduring love.

-She joined the College of Business at Lipscomb University in 2021 and the Business & Economics faculty at Wheaton College in 2015.
-Before her joint appointment at Lipscomb University and Wheaton College, she was an assistant professor of supply chain management in the marketing department at Florida State University.
+Hannah is also the founding director of the Wheaton College Center for Faith & Innovation.
+Before her previous joint appointment as associate professor of supply chain management at Lipscomb University and Wheaton College, she was an assistant professor of supply chain management in the marketing department at Florida State University.

 She earned a Ph.D. in Business Administration at the University of Tennessee, where she specialized in logistics and marketing.
 Prior to that she earned an MBA at Lindenwood University and worked in packaging imports.
 She has a Bachelor’s of Arts from Carthage College with a dual major in International Political Economics, Mandarin, and a minor in Asian Studies.
 Her previous career was in the United States Army.
 She served in multiple capacities including, psychological operations, ordnance, and as a broadcast journalist in public affairs.